as1605/nifty-llm-research/docs/index.md

 The portfolio agent (`src/agents/portfolio.py`):

 - Analyzes daily stock forecasts
-- Selects the best 5 stocks for the portfolio
+- Selects the best 5 stocks for the portfolio using Perplexity's sonar-reasoning-pro model
 - Generates expected return estimates
 - Provides a summary of the selection rationale